MollyBaxt/floyd/README.md

 ## Run and installation
 To run the code ensure you have installed the packages on the requirements.txt

-To install type into you command line
+To install, type the below into your command line

 -git clone git@github.com:MollyBaxt/floyd.git